latakshsariyapatidar/SIH-Eagles-2025/README.md

 ## 📖 Usage Guide

 ### 1. Getting Started
-1. Open the application in your browser
+1. Open the application in your browser (`http://localhost:5173`)
 2. Allow location permissions for weather data
 3. Complete the language selection onboarding
+4. The center weather widget shows initial farming conditions

-### 2. Crop Analysis
+### 2. AI Chat Interaction
+1. **Text Queries**: Type farming questions like "What crops should I plant in Punjab?"
+2. **Voice Input**: Click the microphone button and speak your query
-1. Click the camera button in the chat input
+3. **Image Analysis**: Click the camera button to upload crop images for diagnosis
-2. Upload an image of your crop
-3. Add a text description (optional)
-4. Receive AI-powered analysis and recommendations
+4. **Context Memory**: The AI remembers your previous conversations for better assistance

+### 3. Response Types
+The AI provides structured responses in different card types:
+- **🏥 CURE**: Disease diagnosis and treatment steps (Critical/Medium urgency)
+- **💰 PRICE**: Market prices and trends for harvest-ready crops
+- **🌦️ WEATHER**: Weather-based farming advice
+- **💡 TIP**: General farming tips and best practices
+- **🚨 ALERT**: Urgent agricultural warnings

-### 3. Weather Monitoring
+### 4. Weather Monitoring
+- **Header Widget**: Compact weather info with farming conditions
-- View current weather conditions at the top
+- **Center Widget**: Detailed weather display on the initial screen
-- Check farming condition indicators (Green/Yellow/Red)
-- Get daily farming recommendations
+- **Color Indicators**: Green (Good), Yellow (Moderate), Red (Poor) farming conditions
+- **Location-based**: Automatic GPS-based weather for your area

-### 4. Voice Commands
+### 5. Voice Commands
-1. Click the microphone button
+1. Click the microphone button in the chat input
-2. Speak your query clearly
+2. Speak your query clearly in your preferred language
-3. The system will process and respond
+3. The system converts speech to text automatically
+4. AI processes and responds with relevant agricultural advice

+### 6. Mobile Optimization
+- **Responsive Design**: Works perfectly on all device sizes
+- **Fixed Input**: Chat input stays at bottom for easy access
+- **Image Preview**: Absolute positioning prevents layout shifts
+- **Viewport Handling**: Optimized for mobile browsers with `h-dvh`

 ## 🔧 Project Structure